Pentagram Rigidity for Centrally Symmetric Octagons: Introduction

-In a certain sense, though not in a sense useful for our purposes, certain integrability results are known for $T_k$ for all $k \geq 2$.
-It is proved in \cite{GSTV} that $T_k$ is completely integrable when defined on the space of {\it twisted, corrugated\/} polygons.
-These are certain maps from the integers into $\R\P^n$ for various $n$.
-A general integrability result, Theorem 6.2 in \cite{KS2}, covers the action of $T_3$ on the space of projective classes of ordinary polygons, in the sense that this is a subspace of a larger space where the map is completely integrable.
-However, it seems difficult to extract from the work in \cite{GSTV} and \cite{KS2} an explicit integrability result like Theorem \ref{integrable}.
+I found the invariant symplectic form and the algebraic invariants by guesswork, and then their verification is quite straightforward.
+At the end of \S \ref{anton} I will give more motivation and relate the invariants somewhat to the literature.
+Integrability is a main theme in the study of $T_2$, and indeed the pentagram map is one of the best known discrete completely integrable systems.
+Certain integrability results are known for $T_k$ for all $k \geq 2$.
+It is proved in \cite{GSTV} that $T_k$ is completely integrable when defined on the space of so-called {\it twisted, corrugated\/} polygons.
+A general integrability result, Theorem 6.2 in \cite{KS2}, covers the action of $T_3$ on the space of projective classes of ordinary polygons, but it seems difficult to extract from \cite{GSTV} and \cite{KS2} an explicit integrability result like Theorem \ref{integrable}.
+Interestingly, one also sees integrable systems arise in circle packings.
+There are a number of works about this; see e.g. \cite{BHS}.

-Concerning Theoren \ref{integrable}, I found the invariant symplectic form on ${\cal P\/}_{8,2}$, as well as the two invariant quantities, by inspired guesswork.
-I did not try to use the various machines that are now known to work with $T_2$ -- e.g., cluster algebras, refactoring, Lax pairs, the Kenyon-Goncharov dimer systems, and spin networks.

-Theorem \ref{octa} involves an analysis of the geometry and topology of the level sets of the invariants.
-The essential point is that the level sets which intersect the subspace of ${\cal P\/}_{8,2}$ containing the convex polygons also contain points outside this space.
-The dynamics on these level sets turns out to be essentially torus motion, and the dynamics mixes up the subset of convex points with the subset of non-convex points unless the starting point represents a Poncelet $8$-gon.

-It is surprising to me that this integrable structure coexists with the hyperbolic nature of the action of $T_3$ on the set of inscribed and circumscribed $8$-gons, but there is no contradiction here.
-This sort of coexistence also appears e.g. in the phase space of elliptical billiards.
-We have a higher dimensional analogue of the same phenomenon.